Devolutions/doc/docs/en/kb/remote-desktop-manager/how-to-articles/testing-variables.md

 echo.
 pause
 ```
-Now it's a simple matter of creating a Command Line (External Application) session and set the command line to the path of the parrot.bat file and add the variables right after.
+Now it is a simple matter of creating a Command Line (External Application) session and set the command line to the path of the parrot.bat file and add the variables right after.

 `"C:\tools\parrot.bat" $DOMAIN$ $IP$ $USERNAME$`